SILENT LIGHT, In the Land of Mary

 "YOU ARE THE POT OF PURE GOLD WHERE IS HIDDEN THE MANNA, THE BREAD WHICH CAME DOWN FROM HEAVEN GIVING LIFE TO ALL THE WORLD.
 RECEIVE THIS BODY AND THIS BLOOD FOR LIFE AND NOT FOR CONDEMNATION.
 WORLD WITHOUT END."-- chant of the ancient semitic liturgical language, Ge'ez.

 The indigenous African Christianity of the Tewahedo church contains a spiritual nexus at the holy city of Lalibela in northern Amhara region of Ethiopia.
-This oldest, independent nation of Africa is also, arguably, the first christian nation in the world.
-Its unique form of Christianity developed here in relative isolation, protected by the rugged Abyssinian mountains which provided a buffer to the muslim conquests taking place north during the 7th century.
-Its faith stands apart in a belief, considered heresy by Western Christianity, that human nature may also contain the divine.
+This oldest, independent nation of Africa is also, arguably, the first Christian nation in the world.
+Its unique form of Christianity developed here in relative isolation, protected by the rugged Abyssinian mountains which provided a buffer to the Muslim conquests taking place to the north during the 7th century.
+Its faith stands apart in a belief, considered heresy by some in Western Christianity, that human nature may also contain the divine.
 Tewahedo translates as "being made one" or "one united nature".

 During the 12th century, Lalibela became a "New Jerusalem" attracting pilgrims from throughout the ancient world.
-A King's vision of a church being built from a single block of stone began what would become eleven monolithic churches carved from the top down into the "living rock" to create a mecca of underground temples connected by passageways leading from darkness into light.
-The work was considererd a miracle, one created by angels.
+A King's vision of a church being built from a single block of stone began what would become eleven monolithic churches carved from the top down into the "living rock" to create a mecca of underground temples.
+The work was seen as a miracle created by the angels.